Jamienie/mds_capstone_bcstats/README.md

 To illustrate the project workflow we have provided sanitized sample files in the `data/raw/` directory.

 #### Pre-trained embeddings
 The text classification model makes use of three pre-trained word embeddings.
 The required file paths and links to download are provided below.
-Ensure to unzip the compressed files and have the formats exactly as below before running the keras_embeddings.py script, as this script can take over an hour to run and requires all the embeddings below.
+Ensure to unzip the compressed files and have the formats exactly as below before running the keras_embeddings.py or text_summarization.py script, as this script can take over an hour to run and requires all the embeddings below.

 FastText [1] | Common Craw [[Link](https://fasttext.cc/docs/en/english-vectors.html)]
 ```